AbdAlrahmanShammout/UltimateBreadcrumbsView/README.md

 # UltimateBreadcrumbsView
-UltimaleBreadcrumbView is a customized Breadcrumb with many added flexible features that give you control over your content path that you can use to navigate easily through your application,
+UltimaleBreadcrumbView is a customized Breadcrumbs with many added flexible features that gives you control over your content path that you can use to navigate easily through your application,
 <br>If you have any question or suggestion with this library , welcome to tell me !

 ## Demo